alonalj/course_dl/hw3/README.txt

 If TransferLearning.py is run from command line - this should not be an issue.
 If this is run from the PyCharm IDE, the containing src folder must be marked as Source Root (right click -> Mark Directory as -> Source Root), or similarly modified on other IDEs.

-For the first and final sections ("fine tuning" and "your own solution"), we removed the resulting weight files from the zipped submission due to size constraints.
+For the first and final sections of transfer learning ("fine tuning" and "your own solution"), we removed the resulting weight files from the zipped submission due to size constraints.
 While they will be automatically generated after running the code, if the TA prefers to have them pre-generated, they can be downloaded from the link below (simply place them in the src folder): https://drive.google.com/drive/folders/1GeT20aVI4X_DW9e665UA8T7O2B1_B-S5?usp=sharing